xircleag/layer-patch/README.md

 Will throw an error.

-**Until we have a standard means of comparing two Sets or Arrays, removing Arrays or Sets will not work.**
+**Until the spec evolves to define how to compare two Sets or Arrays, removing Arrays or Sets will not work.**

     [{
         operation: "remove",